 Last but not least, you will have facilities on the topmost storey of both blocks as well.
 This is a great move for those who have bought lower floors of the development, as they are able to enjoy the views from the highest vantage point possible.

 It’s from here that you will find a separate workout area – it’s great to be able to enjoy the sky-high views.
 To round up, you’ll also get a lounge, pod, and hammock area here as well.

 Irwell Hill Residences 1 Bedroom + Study Review

 Note that there are a number of 1-bedder unit variations.
 This particular unit comes with a balcony, and those without come in at 452 sq ft.

 This showflat unit is of standard new launch size (495 sq ft), though what makes it unique is the additional study space that you get here.
 For those interested, there are also different stack variations where the study areas are positioned differently in those units.

-Ceiling height is the standard 2.75 metres, and you do get marble flooring throughout.
+The ceiling height is the standard 2.75 metres, and you do get marble flooring throughout.

-You get a smaller-than usual entranceway as the space immediately opens up to the study room, which we will see in a bit.
+You get a smaller-than-usual entranceway as the space immediately opens up to the study room, which we will see in a bit.

 There is ample space to include your shoe cabinetry and potentially full-height storage spaces if you so desire.

-But I think most would see this entranceway space is an inefficient one – and hence why you see most 1 bedroom layouts (the efficient ones, anyway) open straight up into the kitchen instead.
+But I think most would see this entranceway space as an inefficient one – and hence why you see most 1 bedroom layouts (the efficient ones, anyway) open straight up into the kitchen instead.